Types of Websites: Guide to Website Categories

 2. Event Websites

-Event websites are online platforms for information, registration, and organization for conferences, seminars, festivals, or workshops.
+- Event websites are online platforms designed to provide information, registration, and organization for events such as conferences, seminars, festivals, or workshops.

 3. Directory Websites